The Bloomberg School takes pride in its diverse student population and welcomes the opportunity to work with students from around the world.

 Internet Based Test (iBT) (Includes TOEFL iBT Home Edition)

 The ETS institution code for SOPHAS applicants is 5688.
-MYBest Scores will not be accepted.
-If applicants test more than once, they must submit all test results.
+Applicants who have tested multiple times should submit all test results.

 Minimum Scores iBT: 100

 (Includes IELTS Online; IELTS General Test is not accepted)

 All applicants submit IELTS scores directly to the Bloomberg School's Admission Services.
 A copy of your score report may be emailed to firstname.lastname@example.org.

 All applicants submit Duolingo English Test Scores directly to the Bloomberg School.
 Please select Johns Hopkins Bloomberg School of Public Health as a recipient.